"A journey of a thousand miles begins with a single step".

 During Ashley’s formative years she also pursued other interests such as travel and language, fine and dimensional arts, wilderness camping, sailing, kayaking, and other athletic endeavors.
 When she was nineteen she spent a summer living and working in Paris and studying French at the Sorbonne.
 During her travels, Ashley has visited twenty-three different countries and five different continents, including Africa and South America.
 Since her teenage years, running has also been one of Ashley’s primary hobbies.
 When she was twenty-three she completed the San Francisco Marathon and in July of 2008 she competed in the Philadelphia SheRox Triathlon.
 She now regularly competes in Obstacle Course Races in Florida.
 She is a graduate of the Baja, Mexico, sea kayaking course offered by the National Outdoor Leadership School and she worked for a summer in Whittier, Alaska as a sea kayak guide.
 Ashley has also visited all 50 of the United States.

-Since 2001, Ashley has been competing at the United States Eventing Association’s advanced level and has been ranked consistently in the top 100 event riders in the United States, making her a long-listed athlete for the U.S. Equestrian Team.
+Ashley began competing at the United States Eventing Association’s advanced level in 2001.
+For the following two decades she was ranked consistently in the top 100 event riders in the United States, making her a long-listed athlete for the U.S. Equestrian Team.
 In 2002 she was chosen to participate in the USET Developing Riders program.
 In 2007 and 2008 on ESB Irish Doctrine and in 2011 and 2012 on Jet she qualified to compete at the five star level.
 In 2014 she had a top 25 finish on Tactical Maneuver at the Fair Hill International CCI4* fall eventing championship, and in 2015 a top 15 finish at Jersey Fresh CCI4*.
 In 2016 and 2018 Ashley and Tactical Maneuver completed the Land Rover Kentucky CCI5* with clear cross country rounds and in 2017 the pair finished 26th at the Fair Hill International CCI4*.
-Ashley also holds a USDF Bronze Medal and competes in straight jumpers through 1.40m, primarily with her CCI4* eventing mare FireFly.
+Ashley also holds a USDF Bronze Medal and competes in straight jumpers through 1.35m, primarily with her CCI4* eventing mare FireFly.
 Ashley was a Founding Member on the Rider Advisory Board of the Eventing Riders Association of North America as well as serving for two years as their Junior Coordinator.
 In 2009 she became certified as an ICP Level III instructor through the U.S. Eventing Association’s Instructor Certification Program.
-In 2016 Ashley became the inaugural coach of the University of Florida Eventing Team.
-Through a combination of online and in-person coursework, in 2018 Ashley began pursuing a master’s degree in psychology, with a specialty in sports psychology, through the Extension Studies program at Harvard University.
-She is due to finish the program in 2021.
-In 2020 Ashley became certified as an ‘r’ judge and technical delegate with the United States Eventing Association.
+In 2016 Ashley became the inaugural coach of the University of Florida Eventing Team — a position which she continues to hold.
+In 2021 Ashley received a Master of Liberal Arts degree in psychology, with a focus on performance psychology, through a combination of online and in-person coursework with the Extension Studies program at Harvard University.
+In 2021 Ashley also became licensed as an ‘r’ judge and technical delegate with the United States Eventing Association.

 Ashley is based out of her own Totem Hill Farm in Ocala, FL.